fastlmm/bed-reader/src/supplemental_documents/cloud_urls_etc.md

 # }).unwrap();
 ```

+Now, let's read from a large file containing data from over 1 million individuals (samples) and over 300,000
-In this example, we read one data for one SNP (variant) from a 91 GB file.
-Because we
+SNPs (variants).
+The file size is 91 GB.
+In this example, we read data for just one SNP (variant).
+If
-know the number of individuals (samples) and SNPs (variants), we can do this quickly and with
+we know the number of individuals (samples) and SNPs (variants) exactly, we can read this SNP quickly and with
 just one file access.

 What is the mean value of the SNP (variant) at index position 100,000?